weaveworks/clusters-config/README.md

 Configuration for engineering's ephemeral clusters

 ## Repo Layout:
-- [terraform](./terraform/) contains terraform for provisioning the Engineering Sandbox Account.
+- [terraform](./terraform/) contains terraform for provisioning resources in the Engineering Sandbox AWS Account.
 - [eksctl-clusters](./eksctl-clusters/) contians scripts, templates, flux configuration, and clusters created by eksctl.

-## Using SOPS to encrypt secrets
-We use [SOPS](https://github.com/mozilla/sops) to encrypt our secrets.
-Shared secrets under `eksctl-clusters/shared-secrets` are encrypted using AWS KMS key that's configured in `.sops.yaml` config.
-They are then decrypted into the cluster directly using flux kustomize-controller.

-To encrypt secrets using SOPS:
+## Getting Started
+### Getting access to Engineering Sandbox AWS Account

+### How do we manage clusters?
+- Each cluster/environment has its own branch.
-- Add a new creation_rule entry in `.sops.yaml` and change the `path_regex` to match your secrets location
+- Clusters are provisioned by creating a new `cluster-<CLUSTER_NAME>` branch and destroyed by deleting the branch.
-- Encrypt the secret using sops: `sops -e -i PATH-TO-YOUR-SECRET`
-- Add your encrypted secrets under your cluster dir so that they're reconciled by flux
-- Add a kustomization that point to your encrypted secrets path.
-Make sure you enable SOPS decryption in your kustomization.
-See [secrets-kustomization-tmp.yaml](eksctl-clusters/secrets-kustomization-tmp.yaml)
+- Clusters branches and directories are created automatically after a user [request a cluster](./eksctl-clusters/README.md#request-a-cluster).
+All values are set and user shouldn't need to add anything (unless he wants to customize his environment).
+The user can review the files before pushing the new branch in order to provision his cluster
+- The cluster directory `./eksctl-clusters/<CLUSTER_NAME>` contains:
+    - Eksctl cluster configurations.
+    - `management` directory, where all flux, gitops, other apps files will live.

+### Requesting a new cluster
+To request a new cluster, follow the [requesting a new cluster](./eksctl-clusters/README.md#request-a-cluster) doc

-## Pre-Commit hooks
+### Pre-Commit hooks

 This repository uses [pre-commit hooks](https://pre-commit.com/) to run quick checks against it.
 They can be installed and run using: